J-Ogden99/startup/README.md

 - I need to restart pm2 whenever I update environment variables in the production environment:
   -pm2 restart all --update-env
   -pm2 save

+- We hash passwords before storing, and then every time we log in we has their input and compare

+- Authentification token is stored in their cookies, from which we find it again when entering other parts of the app.